okeeffed/cheat-sheets/React-Native/React-Native-iBeacon.md

 ### Why should we use this technology?
 - Based off the ports of the original beacon packages
+- Easy to test with what we have
+- Easier to setup push notification logic

 ### Why shouldn’t we use this technology?
 - Small, open-source project